-8. After the first HSR route in a high-traffic corridor is operational 5-8 years, well-designed HSR systems attract private investment to help cover system expansion and/or pay access fees to run on their tracks.
+8. After the first HSR route in a high-traffic corridor is operational 5-8 years, HSR systems attract private investment to help cover system expansion and/or pay access fees to run on their tracks.

-9. When Intermodal Transportation Centers in CBDs are anchored by HSR, Rapid Transit, Shuttles, Buses and Bicycle access, they attract shopping mall, office, residential and hotel development with less demand for parking garage space.
+9. When Intermodal Transportation Centers in cities are anchored by HSR, Rapid Transit, Shuttles, Buses and Bicycle access, they attract shopping mall, office, residential and hotel development with less demand for parking garage space.

-10. Global Economic Competitors have developed billion dollar companies employing thousands of people that build HSR trains & parts for their nation and others.
+10. Several Global Economic Competitors have developed billion dollar companies employing thousands of people that build HSR trains & parts for their nation and others.

 In the video below, glimpse at how one company makes money selling HSR consulting & operational services, while also hosting a shopping mall in Europe’s largest Intermodal Transportation Center.